The Adventures of Dr. McNinja

 The Adventures of Dr. McNinja is a webcomic written and drawn by Christopher Hastings, and inked formerly by Kent Archer and after 2010 by Hastings himself.
 Published three times a week on its own website, it features the fictional adventures of a character named Dr. McNinja, a thirty-five-year-old doctor who is also a ninja.
 Dr. McNinja is highly story-driven, with twenty- to ninety-page issues.
 The first story was published in the summer of 2004 as a one-off, and the comic was published regularly from 2005 to 2017.

 The Adventures of Dr. McNinja is a member of Dayfree Press.

 History

 In 2003, when Chris Hastings was a forum member of Something Awful Forums, his screen name was "Dr. McNinja".
 During a drawing contest involving a characterization of user screen names, Hastings drew an image of Dr. McNinja behind his desk with a sword on his wall and a speech bubble reading, "Should anyone need the services of a ninja or a doctor, my office is always open."
 Shortly afterward, Chris made a full-length comic about McNinja for an art class.

 Strips were presented in a high contrast black-and-white, and then for a period of time were shaded digitally.
-Starting on 11 August 2008, comics began to be drawn in full color, provided by Carly Monardo (the author's wife).
-On February 9, 2009, Monardo stepped down to focus on her job on The Venture Bros., and Anthony "Nedroid" Clark replaced Monardo.
+Starting in August 2008, comics began to be drawn in full color, provided by Carly Monardo (the author's wife).
+In February 2009, Monardo stepped down to focus on her job on The Venture Bros., and Anthony "Nedroid" Clark replaced Monardo.